wints/documentation/ingredients/sdk_links/creating_links.md

-{% section header %}### Creating Links{% endsection %}
+{% section header %}### Creating links in your app{% endsection %}

 {% section explanation %}
 Links are the foundation to everything Branch offers.
-Branch's links offer the ability to deep link directly to content, to pass data through the install process, and to tell where users are coming from.
-With Branch links, you can tell whether a user installed your app thanks to a Facebook ad, an email campaign or a personal invite from a friend.

-On the world wide web, URLs allow users to go straight to content rather than wading through an entire site.
-You can send your friend a link to a specific radio station -- [http://www.iheart.com/live/wild-949-305/](http://www.iheart.com/live/wild-949-305/) -- and other users will be taken straight to that station.
-Branch links work the same way.
-The link [https://bnc.lt/l/3mN6Lak-2u](https://bnc.lt/l/3mN6Lak-2u) will open the Wild 94.9 station *even if you didn't have the app installed previously.*
+There are many different aspects to creating links but the most important are:

+- Embed key/value deep link metadata.
+We'll make sure this gets delivered to the app with the clicking user
+- Label feature and channel for analytics on the dashboard

 Here's how to create your own Branch Links.
 {% endsection %}